your123 - stock.adobe.com

 At SuiteWorld, Oracle NetSuite showed a new Redwood Design System UX, as well as AI embedded across applications, a new procurement application and data sharing with Salesforce.

-Oracle NetSuite ERP is aiming for growth and better user experiences as evidenced by a flurry of new capabilities.
+Oracle NetSuite ERP is aiming for growth and better user experiences, as evidenced by a flurry of new capabilities.

-Unveiled at the SuiteWorld 2024 this week, NetSuite ERP is adopting the Oracle Redwood Design System, which is slated to roll out to the entire NetSuite application suite and is a significant change for the vendor.
-Other developments include the infusion of more AI capabilities across NetSuite ERP applications including NetSuite Enterprise Performance Management (EPM); the introduction of SuiteProcurement, an indirect procurement application; and the debut of NetSuite Connector for Salesforce, which enables customers to share real-time data between NetSuite and Salesforce.
+Unveiled at SuiteWorld 2024 this week, NetSuite ERP is adopting the Oracle Redwood Design System, which is slated to roll out to the entire NetSuite application suite and is a significant change for the vendor.
+Other developments include the infusion of more AI capabilities across NetSuite ERP applications, including NetSuite Enterprise Performance Management (EPM); the introduction of SuiteProcurement, an indirect procurement application; and the debut of NetSuite Connector for Salesforce, which enables customers to share real-time data between NetSuite and Salesforce.

 Redwood Design System, which Oracle introduced in 2019 to modernize its UX, is already in use for NetSuite EPM and NetSuite Analytics Warehouse.
-It will eventually roll out to the entire NetSuite application suite starting with commonly used areas such as dashboards, lists and forms, according to the company.
+It will eventually roll out to the entire NetSuite application suite, starting with commonly used areas such as dashboards, lists and forms, according to the company.

-Built and residing on Oracle Cloud Infrastructure (OCI), NetSuite is a cloud suite of ERP applications designed to integrate and automate core business processes including finance, sales, HR, warehouse management and supply chain.
+Built and residing on Oracle Cloud Infrastructure (OCI), NetSuite is a cloud suite of ERP applications designed to integrate and automate core business processes, including finance, sales, HR, warehouse management and supply chain.
 NetSuite ERP is aimed primarily at SMBs, competing with offerings from Acumatica, Microsoft Dynamics, Sage and Unit4.

 Reimagined NetSuite ERP UX